anshu049/CI-CD-using-GitHubAction-and-ArgoCD-into-EKS-for-microservices/README.md

 ----------------------
 - Launch an ec2 instance for running Jenkins and add port 8080 in security group of the instance to access Jenkins.
 - Connect to instance and install Jenkins, Git and Docker.
-- Install these plugins:
+- Install plugins: Docker and Docker-Pipeline
-- Docker
-- Docker Pipeline

 * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * *
 <br>CONTINUOUS-DELIVERY<br>